kllarena07/new-portfolio/README.md

 You can visit it at `ssh krayon.dev` (use in a modern terminal for the best experience).

 To view the website version, use HTTP/HTTPS instead of SSH...or see https://krayon.dev.
-View the code [here](https://github.com/kllarena07/portfolio-v2-website)
+View the code [here](https://github.com/kllarena07/portfolio-v2-website).

+If you would like to learn how repository works, you can read about it [here](https://decorous-forgery-74e.notion.site/Making-an-SSH-Personal-Website-2b4b898d9b9e80d9bb11e8a9e05aa4b3?pvs=74).

 ## 📂 General Portfolio Structure